-Originally built to track startups, Crunchbase contains information on investments and funding, founding members and individuals in a leadership position, mergers and acquisitions, news, and industry trends.
-Today CrunchBase has a fee version and a free version.
+Originally built to track startups, Crunchbase contains information on investments and funding, founding members and individuals in leadership positions, mergers and acquisitions, news, and industry trends.
+Today CrunchBase has a free version and a free version.

 More known for their subscriptions, they also have a free database with basic registers and company profile info.

 PrivCo is the source for financial and market intelligence on privately held companies in the US, with revenue greater than $1 million.
 PrivCo’s coverage also includes data on investors and deals in the private equity, venture capital, and M&A markets.
 PrivCo’s growing database covers more than 300,000 private companies and over 100,000 M&A deals and venture fundings.